zenoner/numBrain/readme.md

 **Unit 1 project : Memory Game**

+**Technical Requirements**

+1. Including separate HTML/CSS/Javascript files
+2. Used jQuery and DOM manipulation
+3. render the game in the browser
+4. Design and implement logix for winning & visually display whether the user wins or loses

 **User Stories and MVP**

 1. User Stories : As a user, I play and measure my working memory capacity and to see how much my recall ability improved